rust-lang/rustc-dev-guide/src/tests/intro.md

 Rust tests integration with real-world code to catch regressions and make informed decisions about the evolution of the language.
 There are several kinds of ecosystem tests, including Crater.
-See the [Integration testing chapter](integration.md) for more details.
+See the [Ecosystem testing chapter](ecosystem.md) for more details.

 ### Performance testing